berend21/Personal-Trading-Journal-Quantitative-Analytics/README.md

 STS Engine is built around a few principles:

-1. Record the process, not just the result
+1. Record the process, not just the result.
 A winning trade does not automatically mean a good trade, and a losing trade does not automatically mean a bad trade.
 The goal is to preserve enough context to understand how and why the result occurred.

 2. Measure in R
 Risk-normalized metrics make trades more comparable and make performance easier to evaluate independently of position size and to remove the money part.

-3. Keep quantitative and qualitative information together

-Numbers explain what happened.
+3. Keep quantitative and qualitative information together Numbers explain what happened.
 Journal entries, notes, rules, and screenshots help explain why.
 STS Engine is designed to keep both sides of that process together.

 4. Prefer useful data over unnecessary complexity
 This is a personal application.
 The goal is not to build an enterprise trading platform.
 The priority is:

 Reliable data